fanf2/kbd/README.md

 A keyboard like the BBC Micro, made from modern parts
 =====================================================

-It's the 40th anniversary of the BBC Micro this year.
+It's the 40th anniversary of the BBC Micro later this year.
 I am trying to make a keyboard in a similar style, made from modern parts.

 The Beeb's keyboard was what is now called a mechanical keyboard.
 There's a very lively community of mechanical keyboard makers and customizers, who have made it fairly easy to get a long way with off-the-shelf parts.

 Contents
 --------